This program teaches teens about resilience and togetherness in a fun, fitness-filled environment.

 You get a time breakdown for each piece of a session plan so that you have a rough idea of how long everything should take.
 These are designed for 45-minute sessions.

-What a kids program could do for your community
+What a teen program could do for your community

 More Business and Retention